paulwib/gulp-styleguide/README.md

 These parsers are added in addition to default name, description, states and markup:

-* `@order` - Set the files sort order, lower numbers will come first in the site index.
+* `@order` - Set the files sort order, lower numbers will come first.
+This allows you to order sections and files (when combining several on one HTML page).
+Taken from the first DSS block in the file i.e. not for sorting within files.

 ## What this doesn't do